 Acrylic paint can be used on various hard surfaces, including wood, metal, or glass.
 If you want to achieve a smooth finish with acrylic paint on these materials, sometimes it is recommended to sand the material first before painting, then sand again when the acrylic paint is completely dry.

-Let’s take a look at how you can sand acrylic paint on various materials.
+Let’s take a look at how you can sand acrylic paint on wood and metal.

 Acrylic paint is an excellent choice for painting wood.
 If you want to achieve a smooth, even finish with acrylic paint on wood, you can definitely sand the acrylic paint on the wood surface.